-4.3 The Meta Meta Model
+4.4 The Meta Meta Model

-The concepts used to specify the meta meta model as well as the graphical notation correspond to the Entity Relationship Model (ERM) except for the additional specialisation relationship multiplicities that can be assigned to attributes.
+The concepts used to specify the meta meta model as well as the graphical notation correspond to the Entity Relationship Model (ERM).
+Unfortunately, the requirements for specifying modelling languages result in further concepts that considerably increase the complexity of the meta meta model.
+Among other things, they include concepts to specify intrinsic and obtainable features, specialisation relationships, and multiplicities that can be assigned to attributes.
+In addition to that, the meta meta model is overloaded in the sense that it includes two levels of abstraction: At the core of the meta meta model is the abstraction MetaEntity.
+Usually, its instances are meta types.
+However, in rare cases, it may be instantiated into types.
+The level of abstraction represented by a particular instance of MetaEntity is indicated by the state of the attribute isType.
+Note that this kind of overloading is certainly not an elegant choice.
+Instead, it reflects the ambiguity of the subject.
+MetaEntity is associated with concepts that are used to define the semantics of an instantiated meta type (or, in exceptional cases, types) - such as MetaAttribute or MetaAssociationLink.
+Note that they are instantiated into types.
 Most concepts defined through the meta meta model are well known from meta modelling languages.
-To support a clear distinction of the meta model from models on other levels of abstraction (in correspondence to requirement U3), the concepts of the meta meta model are represented as rectangles with a grey background.
-At the core of the meta meta model is the abstraction MetaEntity.
-Its instances are meta types.
-It is associated with concepts that are used to define the semantics of an instantiated meta type - such as MetaAttribute or MetaAssociationLink.
+To support a clear distinction of the meta meta model from models on other levels of abstraction (in correspondence to requirement U3), the concepts of the meta meta model are represented as rectangles with a grey background.
 In order to further specify the semantics of a meta model and to comment on its concepts, the meta meta model includes the concepts Comment and Constraint.
-To allow for an unambiauous identification of comments and constraints, they can be assigned identifiers.
+To allow for an unambiguous identification of comments and constraints, they can be assigned identifiers.
 While a comment is written in natural language, a constraint should be specified in a formal language in order to foster precision and to allow for machine interpretation.
 The OCL [OMG06c] is a good choice for this purpose, because it is supported by various tools.
 While both Comment and Constraint apply to the meta type level, they are not instantiated into meta types (or types) but into instances, which are assigned to a meta model.
 Hence, they are on a different level of abstraction as compared to other concepts of the meta meta model.
 This is expressed through a white background, which corresponds to the representation of object or data models.